The Top Challenges Managers Will Face in a Hybrid Work World: Q&A With Ryan M. Sutton, District President, Robert Half

 What’s your vision for the future of work, looking out over the next decade?

-Productivity won’t be a concern in most hybrid work worlds.
-Companies already know their employees can be productive working remotely.
-Instead, I think these will be among the top challenges many companies and managers will need to grapple with in our “new normal”:
+Productivity isn’t a concern in most hybrid work worlds.
+Companies already know their employees can be productive working remotely—the pandemic provided that.
+Instead, I think these are some of the top challenges many companies and managers are still grappling with in our new normal:

-• Finding the right key performance indicators to measure remote and hybrid team performance.
+- Finding the right key performance indicators to measure remote and hybrid team performance

-• Building a strong rapport with team members through digital platforms.
+- Building a strong rapport with team members through digital platforms

-• Leading remote teams confidently, comfortably and effectively.
+- Leading remote teams confidently, comfortably and effectively

 There’s another reason I go to the office: I want to do my part to help support local businesses.
 I don’t bring a lunch with me, for example — I buy food from the cafes nearby instead.
 I also go into the sundry store in our building regularly to buy a few small things, even though I may not need those items!
-I think it’s important to do this, because if these businesses don’t survive, we’re really going to miss those amenities when more of us start working at the office again.
+I think it’s important to do this, because if these businesses don’t survive, we’re really going to miss those amenities when more of us start working at the office regularly again.

 Follow Ryan M. Sutton on Twitter and LinkedIn.